 To the person who just picked this up...

-As a business executive, I travel over 200,000 miles per year and stay in a lot of different places but I probably don't know you, have probably never met you, and will probably never meet you, unless...
+As a business executive, I traveled over 200,000 miles per year and stayed in many different places during my career, but I probably don't know you, have probably never met you, and will probably never meet you, unless...

 Unless you hunt me down sometime in the next million years or so because this little pamphlet helped you in some small way in that strange area of our lives we call 'spiritual.'

 This 'spiritual area' is incredibly confusing for modern man.
 I am consistently amazed at the foggy notions of "God" and "Heaven" and "Salvation" that people have today, not to mention the 'weirdness' of the cults, religious fanatics, some TV preachers, "get-rich-through-religion" movements, etc.